live-composer/live-composer-page-builder/readme.txt

 Do it yourself with easy content editing in real-time.
 Save your money on expensive coding and customization services.
 No tech skills needed.
 Live Composer is a great tool for web designers, digital marketing specialists, WordPress theme developers and freelance consultants.
 Create an exceptional landing page, portfolio or fully featured pro website for your client.

-= As Featured Onâ€¦ =
+= As Featured On =

-* [WPLift](http://wplift.com/) â€“ WPLift is a blog all about WordPress, they cover tips & tutorials, theme & plugin reviews and everything else related to WordPress.
+* [WPLift](http://wplift.com/) - WPLift is a blog all about WordPress, they cover tips & tutorials, theme & plugin reviews and everything else related to WordPress.

-* [TORQUE](http://torquemag.io/) â€“ The WordPress News Core.
+* [TORQUE](http://torquemag.io/) - The WordPress News Core.
 Dedicated to informing new and advanced WordPress users about the industry

-* [WPExplorer.com](http://www.wpexplorer.com/) â€“ number one source for all things WordPress related.
+* [WPExplorer.com](http://www.wpexplorer.com/) - number one source for all things WordPress related.

-* [ATHEMES](http://athemes.com/blog/) â€“ WordPress reviews, collections and performance tips
+* [ATHEMES](http://athemes.com/blog/) - WordPress reviews, collections and performance tips

 = Over 30,000 Site Owners Chose Live Composer =

 You can trust our page builder.
-Itâ€™s a proven solution for your business.
+It's a proven solution for your business.
 100% open source and backed by the experienced team of web developers.
 We are on the market for more than 2 years.
 All the major bugs already fixed and new updates released regularly.
 Every day our developers work on code improvement and new features.
 Our support is exceptional but still free.

 = Get Started Without Reading Any Documentation =

 Site design customization or page layout changes shouldn't be difficult or expensive.
 Our page builder is easy to use without reading any documentation.
 You'll be building beautiful custom WordPress site designs in no time.
 Create multi-media rich pages with very little effort: add new sections, rearrange columns, and add media from the same screen.
-Itâ€™s a perfect solution for ALL users.
+It's a perfect solution for ALL users.
 No technical skills required.

 = Create Custom Page Layouts in Minutes =